"

 Reading: Corporate Social Responsibility

-Corporate social responsibility is the ethical behavior of a company toward society.
+Corporate social responsibility is the ethical behaviour of a company toward society.
 It means acting responsibly toward the stakeholders—not just the shareholders—who have a legitimate interest in the business.

 Shareholders own a portion or share of a business.
 Stakeholders do not own the business, but they have some stake or interest in it because they are affected by the business’s strategies and tactics.
 Examples of stakeholders are employees, suppliers, business partners, and the community in which the business operates.